dangvonguyen/MLOPS-CS317.P21/README.md

 This project demonstrates a complete **MLOps pipeline** for sentiment classification on airline tweets using traditional ML (SVM), with features including:

 - Data preprocessing
-- Hyperparameter tuning (Optuna)
+- Hyperparameter tuning with Optuna
-- Experiment tracking (MLflow)
+- Experiment tracking with MLflow
-- Task orchestration (Prefect)
+- Task orchestration with Prefect
-- Deployment-ready model structure
+- Model deployment with FastAPI
+- Monitoring with Prometheus & Grafana
+- Containerization with Docker

 ---